Code-Institute-Submissions/soundkissstudio/README.md

 [awwwards](https://www.awwwards.com) showcases some incredible designs and one of the few music related sites that resonated with me was [Pias.com](https://www.pias.com/).

-This site employs a classic black and white colour scheme with great images and javascript media.
+This site employs a classic black(#000000) and white (#FFFFFF) colour scheme with great images and javascript media.

 Although much of the content is way beyond my fledgling skills and the scope of this first project, I was inspired by how the website presented a lot of content on a single page, but managed to keep the design clean and clear.
 I was particularly impressed with the design of their video media player, which I had hoped to draw design impetus from, but it proved a challenge too much for me to begin!